laplizard/wordpress-selfservice/README.md

 TO DO:
-# Taxonomy in WPSS plugin needs to detect categories automatically from the dir /srv/wordpress-selfservice/saltstack/salt/selfservice/sites/templates ??
+# Taxonomy in WPSS plugin needs to detect 'terms' (template names) automatically from the dir /srv/wordpress-selfservice/saltstack/salt/selfservice/sites/templates ??
+UPDATE: this is difficult security wise, because don't want the plugin files to access the file system outside the web root... hmmm...
 # Handlers for what happens in Salt when Admin interface updates or deletes a site.
-The events are: 'Publish', 'Update' and 'Move to trash'.
-# 'Publish' is already handled.
-'Update' (change template) and 'Move to trash' (which is really setting 'publish' to false, probably means: delete WP instance, including mySQL tables and apache host file).
+The events are: 'Publish' (, 'Update' and 'Move to trash'.
+'Publish' is already handled.
+'Update' (change template) and 'Move to trash' (which is on the Salt pillar as status=deleted, means: delete WP instance, including mySQL tables and apache host file).
 # Admin interface - after clicking 'Publish' on a website, user should see a link to the new site (otherwise, how do they know the address!).

 BUGS: